airou-lab/VelACAR3DMOT/README.md

 ln -s ../../data/nuScenes ./data/ ln -s ../../Detection/detection_output ./data/
 ```
-Your data folder in the Tracking folder should look like this :
+Your data folder in the Tracking folder should look like this within the project structure:
 ```
 ExtendedCRN
 ├──Tracking